 Indeed, nearly all the States surveyed for this report that were found to have established NMIRFs have working methods that emphasise regular meetings, and regular follow-up with line ministries, throughout the review-implementation-reporting cycle.
 The NMIRFs of Jamaica, Mauritius, Eswatini, Saint Vincent and the Grenadines, Paraguay, Denmark and Kiribati, for example, meet on a quarterly basis, regardless of whether a report is due.
 In reality, many of them meet more frequently, especially at expert level (in working groups).
 In Georgia, for example, while the entire mechanism meets annually to 'discuss priority human rights concerns,' thematic working groups meet on a monthly basis to ensure the mechanism's 'smooth functioning,' while Paraguay's NMIRF (in addition to quarterly meetings) holds extraordinary meetings when the State receives new recommendations or to begin preparing a new report.
 That is not to say that these systems work perfectly.
-Saint Vincent and the it difficult to meet quorum, especially for working group
+Saint Vincent and the Grenadines and others report that they sometimes find it difficult to meet quorum, especially for working group or drafting group meetings.